-\$ svn propedit svn:keywords foo.c
+''' $ svn propedit svn:keywords foo.c

-svn will open in your favorite text editor a temporary file

-- # containing the current contents of the svn:keywords property.
-You - # can add multiple values to a property easily here by entering one - # value per line.
-When you save the temporary file and exit, - # Subversion will re-read the temporary file and use its updated svn propget (pget, pg) - Print the value of a property.
+svn will open in your favorite text editor a temporary file containing the current contents of the svn:keywords property.
+You can add multiple values to a property easily here by entering one value per line.
+When you save the temporary file and exit, Subversion will re-read the temporary file and use its updated contents as the new value of the property.